D4rkOnE/DWL-dotfiles-laptop/README.md

 From the ~/.local/src/dwl folder, enter the command: patch -p1 < /path/to/filename.patch.
 Then make and finally sudo make install clean.
 Login in DWL again to see the changes.

 ## DWL config modifications
 DWL's configuration can be adapted by changing config.h and config.mk files in the ~/.local/src/dwl folder.
+My changes are included in dotfiles.tar.

 ## DWL's startup script
 I'm well aware that an autostart patch exist for DWL but I prefer to use a startup script.
 I put it it ~/.local/dwl-startup.sh and it it contains: